john-science/python_for_scientists/classes/21_redis/lecture_21.md

     127.0.0.1:6379> MGET def abc
     1) "3"
     2) "1"

-Now that we have our primitive data types out of the way, Redis provides us a handy way to store nested key/value pairs: hashes.
-Using hashes looks a lot like `SET` and `GET` for primitive types above, but you use `MSET` and `MGET`

-> TODO

 Okay, but you're a busy person, and when you interact with your Redis database you don't just want to send one tiny little command you have a LOT of things you want to do all in one go.
 For that, you will use `MULTI` to start you series of commands and `EXEC` to execute everything all in one go: